Top 10 Offshore Software Development Companies 2026

 What is the difference between offshore development and staff augmentation?

 Offshore is about where the work happens.
 Staff augmentation is about how you engage the people doing it.
-You can have offshore staff augmentation, which is what Full Scale does: dedicated engineers in the Philippines who work as part of your team instead of a separate vendor shipping a fixed scope.
+You can have augmented offshore staff, which is what Full Scale does: dedicated engineers in the Philippines who work as part of your team instead of a separate vendor shipping a fixed scope.
 The opposite is project outsourcing, where you hand over the whole thing and hope it comes back right.
 We pulled apart the staff augmentation versus outsourcing question if you want the longer version.